 For a gluten-free version, I tried making these with Bob’s Red Mill 1-to-1 Gluten-free Baking Flour.
 They were a bit dense, and I don’t think the result would be any better with other blends.

-If you’re like me and love a quick healthy breakfast muffin, you will love these spiced banana carrot muffins.
-If you try them, I would love to see how they turn out.
-Take a pic or write a comment and be sure to tag #fooddoodlesrecipes so that I can find them.
+If you try these muffins, I would love to see how they turn out.
+Please take a pic or write a comment and be sure to tag #fooddoodlesrecipes so that I can find them.
 Enjoy!

 Banana Carrot Muffins

 - 1 cup (100 grams) freshly grated carrots